Damn those French bastards!

 Despite her growing concern and confusion, Myka had to bite her lip to keep from smiling at the midshipman's typical ramblings.
 Talking without pausing for breath was a true specialty of Claudia's.

 "Slow down Claud.
 Start with where Pete and Artie are."

-Now the younger woman's face fell.
+Claudia's face fell.
 "We don't know.
 They weren't in the wreckage either but H…the Captain thinks that they've been taken prisoner by the French.
 They would have been in uniform.
 And we think the only reason they didn't take you is that you had drifted so far away from the ship.
 We almost didn't find you."

 The last was said in a small voice that made Myka reach out and pull Claudia to her again.
 "I'm here Claud, and I'm not going anywhere.
 Now tell me where here is," she said sternly, shifting back to look the younger woman in the eye.

 "Uh, well…we're on a British ship, and uh, you know maybe I should just show you," replied the redhead, suddenly evasive.